-High-carbon steels are mostly considered as a good combination of price and quality for making Katana swords.
+High-carbon steels are mostly considered a good combination of price and quality for making Katana swords.
 Due to their chemical structure, high-carbon steels are known for their durability and strength.
-High-carbon Katana is much harder than stainless, which makes it sharper and also has better edge retention.
+High-carbon Katana is much harder than stainless, making it sharper and with better edge retention.

 Steels like 1095 and 1060 are generally viewed as the most preferred choice among many bladesmiths.
-Both types of steels provide exceptional hardness and durability.
+Both types of steel provide exceptional hardness and durability.
 They are also much quicker to sharpen than stainless steel.
-However, one of their downsides is they lack chromium content, which is responsible for corrosion resistance.
+However, one of their downsides is that they lack chromium content, responsible for corrosion resistance.

-1095 steel is considered as one of the most popular carbon steels for sword making, including Katanas.
+1095 steel is considered one of the most popular carbon steels for sword making, including Katanas.
 It contains 0.9-1.0% of carbon content.
-The exact amount depends on a manufacturer.
+The exact amount depends on the manufacturer.
 That high amount of carbon makes it perfect for the heat-treating process.

 However, primarily due to its low level of manganese, it is typically not as strong as other forms of steel, despite the carbon content.
 Keep in mind that you should take care of it to prevent rusting.
 It is not complicated for heat-treating, which makes it popular among beginners.
 It also shines nicely.

 Make sure the tempering process is done correctly.
-With the proper tempering, their reputation for fragility becomes meaningless.
+With the proper tempering, 1095’s reputation for fragility becomes meaningless.
 1095 steel is usually more expensive than 1060 steel.

 1060 steel, on the other side, is an excellent combination of strength and hardness.
-Although it contains less carbon content in comparison with 1095 steel, it still makes one of the most-quality Katanas in the market.
+Although it contains less carbon content than 1095 steel, it still makes one of the most-quality Katanas in the market.

 However, it is generally more difficult, and it takes a long time to forge and polish.
 All in all, it is good steel that is strong and hard enough with good durability.

-Tool steel is getting more and more popular in bladesmithing, especially in sword making.
-Swords made from tool steels tend to be very tough and hold edge nicely.
-Two that stand out the most are T10 and well-known L6.
+Tool steel is becoming increasingly popular in bladesmithing, especially in sword making.
+Swords made from tool steels tend to be very tough and hold the edge nicely.
+Two that stand out the most are T10 and the well-known L6.

-When properly tempered, T10 steel can achieve high levels of hardness (more than 60 HRC).
-It is considered as high-speed steel.
+When properly tempered, T10 steel can achieve high hardness levels (more than 60 HRC).
+It is considered high-speed steel.
 Remember, the more carbon content steel has, the harder it is, but with silicon added to it, it makes it much less brittle.

-And of course, there is a famous L6 Bainite, known as the toughest type of sword steel with the assumption it is heat-treated correctly.
+And of course, there is a famous L6 Bainite, known as the toughest type of sword steel, assuming it is heat-treated correctly.
 However, don’t expect to pay it for it cheaply.
 L6 steel requires a lot of maintenance, as it is prone to rust.

-For sword purposes, two popular spring steels come to my mind, including 5160 and 9260 steel.
+For sword purposes, two popular spring types of steel come to my mind, including 5160 and 9260 steel.
 As you can see on the last two digits, both of them contain 0.60% carbon, which is a great compromise between durability and hardness.

 It has been shown to achieve a high level of toughness with an austenitizing temperature of 1500-1525°F (815-830°C).
-Like many other types of steels that are susceptible to corrosion, 5160 steel is no exception.
-Namely, the oxygen is often too strong for the iron that produces iron oxide, which is responsible for cracking and weak spots.
+Like many other types of steel that are susceptible to corrosion, 5160 steel is no exception.
+Namely, the oxygen is often too strong for the iron that produces iron oxide, responsible for cracking and weak spots.

-Some swords made out of 5160 spring steel are reported to be able to cut off a buffalos head with only one strike.
+Some swords made out of 5160 spring steel are reported to cut off a buffalos head with only one strike.
 Crazy, I know.

-Next is 9260 spring steel, which is also often called Silicon Manganese Steel.
+Next, is 9260 spring steel, which is also often called Silicon Manganese Steel.
 It consists of 2$ silicon, giving it an even more noticeable resilience against bending.
-9260 steel is able to spring back even after being bent at almost 90 degrees.
-So, if you want to make a Katana by using 9260 steel, you would miss it.
+9260 steel can spring back even after being bent at almost 90 degrees.
+So, if you want to make a Katana using 9260 steel, you would miss it.
 Swords made from this steel have a reputation for strong durability.

 But Wait, What About Damascus?

-Oh yes, Damascus steel, one of the most controversial steels in the blacksmithing industry.
-A Damascus steel Katana is made by using an old Japanese technique that involves a lot of material folding.
+Damascus steel is one of the most controversial steel in the blacksmithing industry.
+A Damascus steel Katana is made using an old Japanese technique involving a lot of material folding.